kcartlidge/ruthless/README.md

 You can use the main Ruby site installation details (see link above), or try [RVM, the Ruby Version Manager](https://rvm.io).
 On Windows the [Ruby+Devkit 2.4.X](https://rubyinstaller.org/downloads/) helps, but be sure to do the full (larger) install when prompted.

+On Linux you can just do the usual `sudo apt-get install ruby`, provided your distro has version 2.4.5 or later.

 #### Bundler

 Upon running *Ruthless* it will fetch it's own dependencies via *Bundler*.